 - You’ll have a chance to develop key skills that will help with your master's study and that you’ll be able to use whether you choose to move to a PhD or to a job in industry.

-- AA is designed specifically for Faculty of Medicine (FoM) Postgraduate students.
-The FoM PG Education Team worked with the Careers Service and other College services to design AA so that it works for you.
-We researched and talked to organisations that hire FoM students, PhD course co-ordinators and alumni to make sure the skills and techniques taught in AA are those that you really need for your professional future.
+- AA is designed specifically for Imperial College Postgraduate students.
+Initial versions of AA were designed by the FoM PG Education Team who worked with the Careers Service and other College services to design AA.
+A new version of AA has now been designed for Faculty of Engineering students with a version for students in the Faculty of Natural Sciences coming soon.
+We researched and talked to organisations that hire Imperial students, PhD course co-ordinators and alumni to make sure the skills and techniques taught in AA are those that you really need for your professional future.